How to replace multiple characters in a string in Python

 Get started with Replit

-Replit Agent writes the code, tests for errors, and deploys your application.
-Start building with Replit and bring your ideas to life.
+The Agent writes the code, tests for errors, and handles deployment.
+It turns your description into a finished application.
+Start building with Replit.